 Organizations that are planning to switch to a new DMS often come up against the same challenges.
-Jean-Pierre van de Kruijs, Senior Consultant and team lead of Hyarchis’ conversion specialists, explains how to go about it in eight steps.
+Jean-Pierre van de Kruijs, Senior Consultant at Hyarchis, explains how to go about it in eight steps.

 Types of documents

 An existing archive often contains millions of documents, ranging from Microsoft Office documents to graphic files such as .eps or .pdf.
 They also tend to contain industry-related documents such as copies of passports or valuation reports.
 A migration process from an existing archive to, in our case, the Hyarchis DMS archive involves archives containing as many as 250 million documents which is not something you do on the side – preparation and monitoring are crucial.
 That is why I always work my way down a list of eight steps for every migration project that I do.
 I have branded it “The Hyarchis Conversion Method” and I would like to share this method with you as it has more than proven itself in practice.

 I always start a migration project with a personal introductory meeting on-site at the customer’s premises, to which everyone involved is invited.
 That is when we discuss the customer’s needs, challenges, and the type of archive.
 We then make the first agreements, such as when and how to proceed to the deep dive.

 Shortly after getting acquainted, the next step is the deep dive into the system to explore the existing archive and its structure.
 This involves assessing the export options and analyzing the existing mapping route.

 3. Project plan

 Based on what I have seen and heard in the previous two steps, I put together a project plan.
 Within it I describe all the possible scenarios and solutions and estimate the turnaround time.
 I ultimately capture all the activities, the timetable, and the approach in one single project plan, which I then discuss in detail with the stakeholders from step 1.